untitled

 2. The second assignment of error is upon the admission by the court, over the objection of the appellant, of the testimony of the wife that she had a will leaving all she had to her children, and that it was her intention on her death to leave what she had to her children.
 It appears that the court sustained appellant's objection to the wife's reference to her will on the ground that the will itself was the highest and best evidence of its contents, but permitted her to testify as to what her intention was with reference to disposing of her property upon her death.
 She then testified that she intended to leave it to her children.
 The husband had testified earlier to the effect that she had asked him and tried to persuade him to make a will leaving their house to the Jehovah's Witnesses.
 The court did not err in admitting the testimony of the appellee since it was relevant to the question as to what disposition appellee would want Mr. Reagan to make of his property at his death and would tend to rebut his testimony that she tried to influence him to give the home to the Jehovah's Witnesses.
 This question would bear not only upon the credibility of appellant but upon the broader issue of the degree of his wife's involvement with the Jehovah's Witnesses.
 Such involvement, depending upon its degree, would bear upon the question whether the husband was justified in leaving her when he did and whether she would be justified in refusing to resume marital relations with him, if it is believed that he had tried to get them back together.
 Thus, its relevancy bears directly upon the main issues of the case and the testimony of appellee was properly admitted.

 JOHNSON v.
 JOHNSON was a 1966 Washington D.C. divorce case.
-In August 1966, Helen Johnson filed for divorce from Carl Johnson.
-Helen Johnson alleged that, subsequent to the marriage, her husband joined the Jehovah's Witnesses, and thereafter unsuccessfully tried to convert her, her daughter and her two sons.
-Helen Johnson alleged that when she and her children refused to join her husband's WatchTower religion, that he then began to mistreat them.
+In August 1966, Helen M. Johnson filed for divorce from Carl D. Johnson Jr. Helen Johnson alleged that, subsequent to the marriage her husband joined the Jehovah's Witnesses and thereafter unsuccessfully tried to convert her and the couple's three children -- two sons and a daughter -- to the WatchTower Cult.
+Helen Johnson alleged that when the couple's oldest son refused to become a Jehovah's Witness, Carl Johnson beat him until he moved out.
+Carl Johnson allegedly then abused their second son because he too refused to be a Jehovah's Witness.
 Helen Johnson thereafter sued for divorce on the grounds of cruelty.
 Carl Johnson denied and contested his wife's allegations.
 Outcome unknown.

 Wendell and Lola Hoppes lived on a 525 acre farm in Fayette County, Ohio.
 They had four children.
 The family had a good relationship with relatives on both sides of the family.
 However, at some point, Wendell Hoppes became interested in the Jehovah's Witnesses, and subsequently became an obsessed member of such.
 At trial, Wendell Hoppes not only was represented by one of the WatchTower Society's more prominent attorneys, Victor Schmidt, but Anthony Belegante, a Circuit Servant (District Sales Manager) of the WatchTower Society also testified in Hoppes behalf.